CHOOSE CHATT™ BLOG

 High Point Climbing and Fitness

 For kids with an affinity for heights, the Kid Zone at High Point Climbing offers colorful, themed indoor rock climbing with a bouldering wall and auto belays.
 With two Chattanooga locations, Downtown and Riverside, High Point-themed challenges for kids include a giant spider web, letters from the alphabet, a brick building, and a long giraffe’s neck.
-At the downtown location, the room is anchored at its center with a collection of black skyscrapers with bright yellow windows.
-Here, kids set their sights on stepping from building to building, then taking a leap off the top.
+At the downtown location, the room features a collection of black skyscrapers with bright yellow windows.
+Here, kids set their sights on stepping from building to building, then take a leap off the top.

 For an Older Crowd: